 The CRC holds responsibility for the health and wellbeing of Unilever employees, and protection from hazards.
 In a time of public health threats, natural disasters, geopolitical conflicts, and increasing global burden of chronic health conditions, proactive and focused management is essential to optimise employee wellbeing.
 The Committee commended the actions taken by the business to support employees, such as the Healthier U programme, which continues to deliver externally validated, statistically significant improvements in nutrition and BMI, quality of life, sleep, and mental health and work productivity.
 Psychological safety strongly correlates with higher performance and is a key enabler of employee wellbeing.
-The business has also deployed a psychological safety assessment instrument and multiple training pathways and toolkits.
+The business has also deployed a psychological safety assessment instrument and multiple training pathways and toolkits harm and the ongoing human rights challenges that continue to be found in every global value chain.